 Olive Grove Charter School History

-Olive Grove Charter School has six meeting spaces: Santa Barbara, Buellton, Lompoc, Orcutt/Santa Maria, San Luis Obispo and New Cuyama.
+Olive Grove Charter School has six meeting spaces: Santa Barbara, Buellton, Lompoc, Orcutt/Santa Maria and San Luis Obispo.
 We provide a voluntary alternative public education choice for families of students in grades TK-12 who want to educate their students in a home or blended environment with the parents as the primary deliverers of the educational program.
 Olive Grove Charter School enrolls a diverse population of students who understand and value the school’s mission and are committed to the school’s operational philosophy.

 Olive Grove Charter School provides guidance, support, assistance and resource materials to families so they can succeed in meeting the individual academic needs of their students.
 The charter school provides an alternative means for the delivery of a challenging, comprehensive education program to students whose learning styles or family choice make a non-traditional school environment preferable.